Parque de los Venados metro station

 Parque de los Venados is a station on Line 12 of the Mexico City Metro.
 The station is located between Zapata and Eje Central.
 It was opened on 30 October 2012 as a part of the first stretch of Line 12 between Mixcoac and Tláhuac and it is built underground.

 Name and pictogram

 The station's name originates from a nearby park, commonly known as Parque de los Venados (Park of the Deer) on account of the deer statues located there, but which was originally named Parque Francisco Villa in honor of the eponymous Mexican revolutionary leader.
-The station's pictogram depicts two deers, representing the aforementioned statues located at the adjacent park.
+The station's pictogram depicts two deer, representing the aforementioned statues located at the adjacent park.

 General information

 The station is located south of the city center, at the intersection between Eje 7 Sur Municipio Libre and Calle Uxmal in the Benito Juárez municipality.
 The municipality's seat is just next to the station and two of the station entrances are located in the plaza next to the government building.

 During the line's construction, the remains of people believed to be of the Aztecs were found at the station site.